Art-Sells/Arells/Build-Notes.md

 ### Edit Store
 - Store Logo: Default Store Logo
-- Store Name: Maximum Number of Characters.
+- Store Name: No Maximum Characters
 - Art Category: Abstracts, Photography, Illustrations (Icon for each)
 - (Save Changes) {Connect Wallet} if wallet not connected and/or Home if not signed in.